-Who is responsible if someone gets hit by a firework at a party?
-Are there restrictions on when you can have a bonfire?
-And what can you do if your neighbour’s Bonfire Night party is keeping you up at night?
+Who is responsible if someone gets injured by a firework at a party?
+Are there restrictions as to when you can have a bonfire?
+And what can you do if your neighbour’s bonfire causes damage to your property?

 You need to ensure that the fire is contained and does not escape causing damage or injury to people.
 It is also an offence if anyone on a public road is “injured, interrupted or endangered” by fire or smoke from your bonfire.